2010 German Grand Prix: Qualifying

-Schumacher was the fastest driver not to advance to the final session, qualifying eleventh; his best time of 1:15.026 was almost two seconds slower than Alonso's fastest time in the second session.
+Schumacher was the fastest driver not to advance to the final session, qualifying 11h; his best time of 1:15.026 was almost two seconds slower than Alonso's fastest time in the second session.
 He had been one tenth of a second quicker than his teammate Rosberg in the first session; Rosberg's lap caused Schumacher to be eliminated from qualifying and the latter stated he had brake problems.
 Kamui Kobayashi qualified in 12th was slowed by traffic, and his tyre temperatures dropped which resulted in a loss of grip.
-He was followed by Petrov in the 13th position.
+He was followed by Petrov in 13th position.
 Sutil was afflicted with a lack of grip in his Force India which caused him to slide sideways.
 Sutil was penalised five positions because this team changed his gearbox following his driveshaft failure in the final practice session.
-As a result, de la Rosa inherited 14th, and was ahead of the Toro Rosso drivers (Jaime Alguersuari in front of Buemi).
+As a result, De la Rosa inherited 14th, and was ahead of the Toro Rosso drivers (Jaime Alguersuari in front of Buemi).
 Jarno Trulli was the quickest driver who was unable to advance beyond the first session, and was followed by his Lotus teammate Heikki Kovalainen.
 Timo Glock was penalised five positions on the grid twice because his team changed his gearbox and fitted a seventh-gear ratio that was undeclared on Friday.
 Senna took over the 20th place.
 Liuzzi exited turn 15 to complete his second timed lap, ran over a wet patch of astroturf causing him to lose control of the back-end of his Force India, sending him across the track to make heavy contact with the front of his car.
 He veered back towards the track and some grass and narrowly avoided collecting Glock.
 Sakon Yamamoto had a shifting issue on his fastest lap time and took 23rd.
 Lucas di Grassi had a gearbox problem in his car that was unable to be rectified and completed the field.
 He later incurred a five-place grid penalty for the gearbox change but it had no effect on his starting position.